Here’s How to Make $100/Night With Just Your Couch or Backyard

 Got a nice yard?
 Then you’ve got a potentially killer Airbnb listing.

-Just take a look at these hosts in San Francisco who charge a whopping $275 per night for their treehouse.
+We even found a host in San Francisco who charges a whopping $275 per night for their treehouse!

 So she grosses about $300 per stay — and is booked nearly every weekend for the next three months.